Projective geometry and the quaternionic Feix-Kaledin construction: Examples and applications

+We end by remarking that this theorem should generalize to the case that $S$ is merely a c-projective manifold of type $(1,1)$ and $\cL=\cO_S(k)$ is a tensor power of $\cO_S(1)$, yielding a family quaternionic manifolds $M_k$ with $M_{-1}$ hypercomplex.

-\acknowledge We would like to thank Roger Bielawski, Fran Burstall, Nigel Hitchin, Lionel Mason, Andrew Swann and an anonymous referee for their helpful comments.
+\acknowledge We would like to thank Roger Bielawski, Fran Burstall, Nigel Hitchin, Lionel Mason, Andrew Swann and the anonymous referees for helpful comments which led to improvements in both the content and the presentation of the paper.
 We also thank the Eduard Cech Institute and the Czech Grant Agency, grant nr.~P201/12/G028, for hospitality and financial support.